-The study included 48 patients with pathohistologically verified HER-2+ MBC.
+The study included 48 patients with pathohistologically verified HER2+ MBC.
 At the time of the study closure, 24 patients were alive and 24 were deceased.
-Analyzed patients were 27-69 years old, with a mean age of 47.2 ± 9.9 years.
-In patients with eBC as initial diagnosis (38 in total), the most common stage of disease was II - 19 (39.6%) patients.
+Analyzed patients were at age between 27 to 69 years, with a mean age of $47.2 \pm 9.9$ years.
+In patients with early breast cancer as initial diagnosis (38 in total), the most common stage of disease was II - 19 (39.6%) patients.
 The distribution of patients by stage of disease is shown in Table 1.